tc39/proposal-temporal/mentalmodel.md

 This contain just the date part.
 It can be mentally considered the *leaf of a desk-calendar*.
 It can be placed anywhere on the planet, can mean any time within the 24-hour day, but the extent of the time period cannot be acurately specified as it has a different meaning in Australia and Europe for example.

-This has usually been represented by absuing a datetime object of some sort.
+This has usually been represented by abusing a datetime object of some sort.
 However this leads to all kinds of problems when doing date/time maths.
 This is a more accurate and specific representation of the concept.

 ## CivilTime